PriyanK7n/PriyanK7n.github.io/_posts/2020-09-28-Data-Science-Gans.md

 ## Generator
 >  The generator part of a GAN learns to create fake data by incorporating feedback from the discriminator.
 It learns to make the discriminator classify its output as real.
 - Generator training requires tighter integration between the generator and the discriminator than discriminator training requires.
 The portion of the `GAN that trains the generator includes`:
-- random input
+- random input.
-- generator network, which transforms the random input into a data instance
+- generator network, which transforms the random input into a data instance.
-- discriminator network, which classifies the generated data
+- discriminator network, which classifies the generated data.
-- discriminator output
+- discriminator output.
-- generator loss, which penalizes the generator for failing to fool the discriminator
+- generator loss, which penalizes the generator for failing to fool the discriminator.

 ## DISCRIMINATOR